-I strongly suspect that a large portion of your lost clients are these same kinds of well intentioned but forgetful people, too.
-You have an incredible opportunity to assist your past clients to re- start their buying relationship with you again.
+I strongly suspect that a large portion of your lost clients is these same kinds of well-intentioned but forgetful people, too.
+You have an incredible opportunity to assist your past clients to re-start their buying relationship with you again.

 Don’t forget that your dealership brings tremendous worth, value and benefit to those people, and they have been disadvantaged for all the time they have not been dealing with you.
-By helping them start dealing with your dealership again, you help them gain more advantage and benefit for themselves.
+By helping them start dealing with your dealership again, you help them gain more advantages and benefits for themselves.

 The way I see it, dealers have a responsibility, an obligation, to reconnect and re-educate people to the original reason they did business with you, and to help them start enjoying those benefits once again.